total-typescript/total-typescript-book/book-content/chapters/11-annotations-and-assertions.md

 Type 'Album' is missing the following properties from type 'SalesData': sales, certification.
 ```

 So, `as` does have some built-in safeguards.
 But by using `as unknown as X`, you can easily bypass them.
+And because `as` does nothing at runtime, it's a convenient way to lie to TypeScript about the type of a value.

-## The Non-null Assertion
+### The Non-null Assertion

 Another assertion we can use is the non-null assertion, which is specified by using the `!` operator.
 This provides a quick way to tell TypeScript that a value is not `null` or `undefined`.